 And boom, we have the explanation for the name CRISPR!
 Let’s try it again, formulating it differently: These repetitions containing short palindromic sequences seem to be regularly interspaced by spacers, forming a repetitive stretch of these two types of sequences.

-While we’re doing this: Cas (that is often seen after the word CRISPR) stands for CRISPR-associated system.
-This is the endonuclease, a protein that cuts the DNA in two (coming up now).
+While we’re doing this, Cas (often seen after the word CRISPR) stands for CRISPR-associated system.
+Endonuclease is a protein that cuts the DNA in two (coming up now).

 CRISPR-Cas is the name of this bacterial immune system.

 Different bacteria contain different types of Cas proteins.
-They recognise different sequences and they cut differently.
+They recognize different sequences, and they cut differently.

 You can follow the figure below:

-The bacteria use CRISPR as a defence mechanism against pathogens like phages.
+The bacteria use CRISPR as a defense mechanism against pathogens like phages.
 These pathogens normally aim to introduce their DNA into the DNA of host cells (such as bacteria) (1).
-Once the DNA of such pathogen has been recognised as malicious or foreign, its DNA is degraded by bacterial proteins.
-From this degradation, a short piece of the pathogen’s DNA is stored as the bacterial “memory of hostile sequences” (2) in form of spacers (see above).
+Once the DNA of such a pathogen has been recognized as malicious or foreign, the DNA is degraded by bacterial proteins.
+From this degradation, a short piece of the pathogen’s DNA is stored as the bacterial “memory of hostile sequences” (2) in the form of spacers (see above).

 This memory storage is conserved for future pathogen attacks.
-It’s a good preparation; next time the same sequence is presented in the bacterial cell, it is ready.
+It’s a good preparation; the next time the same sequence is presented in the bacterial cell, it is ready.
 The guide-RNA can now be processed from the CRISPR system (3) and (4) and form a complex with the Cas (5).
-The guide-RNA will in this way lead the Cas to the new intruder and direct it to cut the foreign DNA (6).
+The guide RNA will lead the Cas to the new intruder and direct it to cut the foreign DNA (6).
 A pretty robust surveillance complex for such a simple cell.

-The defence mechanism explained above is specific to bacteria and does not naturally exist in humans and other multi-cellular organisms, such as animals, plants, etc. that have different immune systems.
+The defense mechanism explained above is specific to bacteria and does not naturally exist in humans and other multi-cellular organisms, such as animals, plants, etc., that have different immune systems.
 However, in 2013, CRISPR was developed as a tool to cut the DNA of humans and mice.
-Shortly thereafter it also became possible to target other types of organisms as well.
-You can have a look at this time-line to see how CRISPR was discovered and further developed.
+Shortly thereafter, it also became possible to target other types of organisms.
+You can have a look at this timeline to see how CRISPR was discovered and further developed.

-Several types of Cas proteins are used in research and many of them are being tested to optimise the tool.
-As mentioned above, different Cas have different properties (recognition, cutting site, cutting efficiency, just to name some).
+Several Cas proteins are used in research, and many are being tested to optimize the tool.
+As mentioned above, different Cas have different properties (recognition, cutting site, and cutting efficiency, to name some).

 The most commonly used Cas is Cas9.
 We will in this post mainly focus on Cas9, everybody’s sweetheart.
-Don’t worry if you’re more into another Cas-type, the concept is more or less the same for all endonucleases.
+Don’t worry if you’re more into another Cas-type; the concept is similar for all endonucleases.

 How do we introduce CRISPR-Cas to the cells?

 There are several ways to introduce CRISPR-Cas to a cell.
-The most common way to do it is by introducing a DNA that can express both the guide-RNA and the Cas in the cell.
+The most common way to do it is by introducing DNA expressing both the guide RNA and the Cas in the cell.

-It is also possible to introduce the protein/guide-RNA complex itself to the cell.
-Kind of like a ready to use complex.
+It is also possible to introduce the protein/guide-RNA complex to the cell.
+Kind of like a ready-to-use complex.
 This is immediately active in the cell.
-However, a drawback with this strategy is that it’s more transient than the use of plasmids due to the short half-life of the protein.
+However, a drawback of this strategy is that it’s more transient than using plasmids due to the short half-life of the protein.

 So ultimately, the method we choose depends on what we want to do with the CRISPR.
-If we want it to be active during an extended amount of time, then integrating it in the cell’s genome by introducing a DNA is king.
+If we want it to be active for an extended amount of time, then integrating it into the cell’s genome by introducing DNA is king.
 If we want it to act fast and disappear A.S.A.P., then the introduction of the protein is the way to go.

-How does it recognise the right DNA sequence?
+How does it recognize the right DNA sequence?

 The targeting process is similar to the bacterial, but with fewer processing steps.
-Simply put, the CRISPR that we use in cells has the guide-RNA (containing the spacer) as well as the Cas endonuclease protein.
-We can design the spacer in such a way that it recognises and bind to a specific sequence in the host DNA.
+Simply put, the CRISPR we use in cells has the guide RNA (containing the spacer) and the Cas endonuclease protein.
+We can design the spacer in such a way that it recognizes and bind to a specific sequence in the host DNA.
 This target sequence is the protospacer and is usually about 20 nucleotides in length.

-One requirement is crucial for targeting the protospacer, it must contain a so-called PAM-motif upstream of the sequence.
+One requirement is crucial for targeting the protospacer, containing a so-called PAM motif upstream of the sequence.
 PAM stands for Protospacer Adjacent Motif and is a short sequence that makes the first contact with the endonuclease Cas.
-Basically, Cas scouts the whole DNA for PAMs and makes contact with them.
+Cas scouts the whole DNA for PAMs and makes contact with them.
 So, no PAM means no Cas binding.

-Remember that DNA contains four types of nucleobases: A, T, G and C. So, Cas9 can recognise the following PAMs: AGG, TGG, GGG or CGG.
+Remember that DNA contains four nucleobases: A, T, G, and C. So, Cas9 can recognize the following PAMs: AGG, TGG, GGG, or CGG.

-Once the PAM with the corresponding protospacer has been found, the rest of the complex can bind as well.
+Once the PAM with the corresponding protospacer has been found, the rest of the complex can also bind.

 What can we do with this?

 From this point on, the following process depends on what we want to do with the target gene.
-We can for example: cut a DNA sequence on both strands, cut a DNA sequence on only one of the two strands, repress genes by physically block transcription or activate a gene by emphasising or amplifying the transcription.
+For example, we can cut a DNA sequence on both strands, cut a DNA sequence on only one of the two strands, repress genes by physically blocking transcription, or activate a gene by emphasizing or amplifying the transcription.

-The most common use of CRISPR-Cas right now is the introduction of mutation through cutting both DNA strands.
+The most common use of CRISPR-Cas is the introduction of mutation by cutting both DNA strands.
 The DNA damage repair machinery of the cell will glue the cut ends together.
 This can lead to mutations if the DNA repair machinery makes small errors while repairing.
-And could lead to an abnormal expression of the gene and/or loss of its function.
+And could lead to an abnormal gene expression and/or loss of function.